dotintent/pixfight/readme.md

 ## How to play:

-Your main task is to capture all bases on map, to do that you need infantry units.
+Your main task is to capture all bases on the map, to do that you need infantry units.
 Capturing the base take 2 turns.
-You can repair damaged unit (not infantry unit) if you move back into your own base.
+You can repair a damaged unit (not infantry unit) if you move it back into your own base.
 Repair cost 1 turn.
-If unit stays on base it gets extra defence bonus.
+If a unit stays on base it gets extra defence bonus.
 Each turn you earn (N+1 * 100) of cash where N is amount of bases captured by you.

 * Click / tap on base to open build menu

-* After selecting unit it will show its area of movement, tap within grey area to select path and confirm it by tapping again by tapping / clicking on destination point.
+* After selecting a unit it will show its area of movement, tap within grey area to select path and confirm it by tapping again by tapping / clicking on destination point.
-* To attack tap/klick on your unit and select unit to attack (if you are close enough / artillery use range of movement)
+* To attack tap/klick on your unit and select a unit to attack (if you are close enough / artillery uses range of movement)

 ### Units: